utu-ai/botkit-middleware/README.md

  send.js                       |      100 |      100 |      100 |      100 |                |
 -------------------------------|----------|----------|----------|----------|----------------|
 ```
+## Usage Guidelines
+Be a good corporate citizen.
+Use the power of uTu to enhance your user's experience.
+If you request and capture Pii, like for a login, you should disclose a privacy statement to the user.
+You are 100% responsible for your user relationship.
+Your statement should comply w/ both Botkits and [uTu's statements](https://utu.ai/privacy-policy).

 ## Questions/Support
 Feel free to leave us any question or issues you have right here on github and we will reply as soon as we can.